mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ## Clients

-Endpoints that are not an AS nor a MS are called Clients.
+Endpoints that are not an AS nor a DS are called Clients.
 These clients will typically correspond to end-user devices such as phones, web clients or other devices running MLS.